-There is no predetermined worth for a case, and no two cases are the same.
+There is no predetermined value for a case, and no two cases are the same.
 Your case value is determined by all the details and conditions surrounding your accident, including the extent of your injuries, your current and future medical needs and expenses, your lost wages from missed time at work, how your accident occurred, and more.

-Our Connecticut injury lawyers will investigate every aspect of your accident in order to get you the compensation you need to fully recover from your injuries.
+Our Connecticut injury lawyers will investigate every aspect of your accident to get you the compensation you need to fully recover from your injuries.
 We will either negotiate with the insurance company for the amount we believe your case is worth or present your case to a judge or jury who will award the final dollar amount.

 There is no charge for your first visit or telephone call.
 All your questions will be answered, and there is no obligation.